|

 (e.g., hard disk drives and CD-ROM drives), it remains uncertain for others (e.g., motherboards, RAM memory,

+power supplies, and barcode scanners).
 The old saying of getting what one pays for holds true in many cases with computers and computing devices.
 The

 reason for enforcing rigorous specifications is not to spend more than one must to acquire a useful and appropriate